-This is a carpet that is laminated to (usually) a Trocellen
+This is a carpet that is flame laminated to (usually) a Trocellen

 Foam making the top two layers one piece (see right).

 It is a remarkably durable product.
 (For more on these

 Bonded Foam or Flexi-Rolls® come in nine colors.

-is by far the most common floor covering in the US today.
+is by far the most common spring floor covering in the US today.